 While for our regular everyday cooking we have moved to the healthier brown and red rice; an Indian kitchen cannot keep Basmati rice away.
 Now, I mostly cook white Basmati rice only while hosting at home or in specific dishes like pilaf, biryani and sometimes for sweet dishes like kheer.

 Every time, I have a party at home, this is the question that comes up!
 Rice being the staple food for more than half the world’s population, there are many ways of cooking rice; but this recipe is the no-fail recipe to get perfectly cooked Basmati rice.
+There are two tricks:

 - The second trick is to get as much starch out as possible.
 Prepare the Basmati rice by washing it multiple times before cooking.
 Rice has a lot of starch that makes the grains stick to each other, by washing the rice in multiple changes of water helps remove this starch.
 You will see the water will at first be very cloudy and then become clear in subsequent washes.
 Removal of starch leads to fluffy rice and also makes it easier to digest.

-Follow the steps below and every time that you make rice, it will bring a smile.
+Follow the steps below and every time that you make Basmati rice, it will bring a smile.
 Especially when I am hosting a lunch or dinner at home, I cook rice as the last item when the guests are already in.
-It takes only about 15-20 minutes and fills the home with its beautiful fragrance which kind of builds up everyone’s appetite :-).
+It takes only about 15-20 minutes and fills the home with its beautiful aroma which kind of builds up everyone’s appetite :-).
 Normally, I cook rice in a cook and serve pot, so the pot directly goes from the cooktop to dining table.
 As soon as you open the lid, the steam escapes bringing the aroma to everyone.
-And even though plain rice is only an accompaniment, at that moment, it takes the centre stage when everyone exclaims “Wow!”
+And even though plain rice is only an accompaniment, at that moment, this aromatic Basmati rice takes the center stage when everyone exclaims “Wow!”

 If you like this recipe, please take a moment to leave a rating below and/or your comments after the post.
 It will really encourage me.